hsf-training/hsf-training-cpp-webpage/_episodes/10-auto-decltype.md

 objectives:
 - "Know about `auto` and `decltype`."
 keypoints:
-- "`auto` basically avoid you the error-prone typing of complex long type names."
+- "The new keyword `auto` avoid you the error-prone typing of complex long type names."
-- "A collateral benefit is that it is easier to modify some types repeated all over the code."
+- "A collateral benefit is that the code is more generic."
 - "Yet, do not overuse `auto`, because the types contribute to the readability of the code."
 ---